abhay7321/Chess-Game-with-Engine-in-C/README.md

 [a-h][1-8]-[a-h][1-8]: a move which specifies the initial square (from) and the final square (to)

 board: prints board again

-save: saves state of board in ../save/ folder (FEN + player-info)

-help: prints help

-quit: exits as it is

 The game checks whether the move is valid- if yes, it makes the move and updates the state accordingly If invalid, the game simply goes to the next iteration of the game loop (and thus, tries again)